ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 Finally, since we are using the `@2x` "retina" image, we should specify the `width` and `height` attributes.
 Otherwise, the `<img>` will be rendered at twice the size than what we expected!

 We just added a lot of behavior into a single component, so let's write some tests!
-In particular, we should make sure to have some *[test coverage][TODO: link to test coverage]* for the overriding-HTML-attributes behavior we discussed above.
+In particular, we should make sure to have some *[test coverage](../../../testing/)* for the overriding-HTML-attributes behavior we discussed above.

 ```run:file:patch lang=js cwd=super-rentals filename=tests/integration/components/map-test.js
 @@ -2,4 +2,5 @@